 The New Jersey Economic Development Authority (NJEDA) announced the creation of its Cannabis Equity Grant Program.
-It has been long awaited.
+It is long awaited.

 Up to $10 million in state funding will be available for applicants.
 It’s designed to help start-ups with early-stage expenses and technical training.